1981 Israeli legislative election: Ethnic tensions

+Ethnicity was a key theme in Begin's Tchach-Tchachim Speech.

+He praised pre-state militants from Middle Eastern backgrounds, including one who played a role in the King David Hotel bombing.

+The most famous line: "They fastened the grenade to their hearts, and they pulled the pin.
+An Ashkenazi Jew?
+An Iraqi Jew?
+They were Jews!
+Brothers!
+Warriors!" referred to two of the Olei Hagardom who killed themselves in a Jerusalem prison in 1947.

 Conduct

-Police noted before election day that "there hasn’t been an election campaign in Israel as violent as the present one".
+Police noted before election day that "there hasn't been an election campaign in Israel as violent as the present one".
 A reason for the violence may have been that this was the first elections in which the public believed both sides had a chance of winning, causing unrest and agitation.

 Results

 Scholars attribute the Likud's comeback, from its lowest point six months prior to the 1981 legislative election, to five main factors: incumbency, candidates, images, campaigns, violence, and ethnicity.
 Likud's role as the ruling party enabled the party to use its incumbency advantage to increase popularity with policy implementation.
 The party implemented tax programs that lowered prices for consumers, subsidized oil products at a higher rate than ever before, and used foreign policy that made the Alignment seem unpatriotic if they argued against the moves.

 Aftermath

 Menachim Begin (of the Likud) became Prime Minister and in August 1981 included the National Religious Party, Agudat Yisrael, the Movement for the Heritage of Israel (Tami) and Tehiya in his coalition to form the nineteenth government.
-After Begin resigned due to health reasons, Yitzhak Shamir formed the twentieth government in October 1983, with the same coalition parties.
+After Begin resigned for health reasons, Yitzhak Shamir formed the twentieth government in October 1983, with the same coalition parties.

 During the Knesset term, two MKs defected from Likud to the Alignment.
 Haim Drukman left the National Religious Party and sat as an independent MK, whilst two other MKs left the National Religious Party and formed Gesher – Zionist Religious Centre before returning two weeks later.
 Telem split into Ometz and the Movement for the Renewal of Social Zionism, whilst Ratz joined the Alignment but then broke away again.